 How many quail can I hunt each day (bag limit)?

-On any day of the open season, a person shall not take more than twenty-five (25) stubble quail (Coturnix pectoralis).
+On any day of the open season, a person shall not take more than fifteen (15) stubble quail (Coturnix pectoralis).

 Where can I hunt?